PEGCETACOPLAN INJ,SOLN

 - Unresolved infection caused by encapsulated bacteria

-- Live vaccines should not be administered
+- Live vaccines should not be administered to patients on pegcetacoplan

-Place in Therapy/Clinical Guidance
+Place in Therapy / Clinical Guidance

-- Complement C3 inhibitor indicated for the treatment of PNH
+- Complement C3 inhibitor indicated for PNH

-- May be reasonable to consider in patients refractory to a complement C5 inhibitor, including those experiencing breakthrough hemolysis
+- May be reasonable to consider in patients refractory to a complement C5 inhibitor, including those experiencing breakthrough hemolysis or who remain anemic after at least three months of complement C5 inhibitor therapy

 Exclusion Criteria